intelligentnode/IntelliNode/README.md

 IntelliNode is a javascript module that integrates cutting-edge AI into your project.
 With its intuitive functions, you can easily feed data to models like **GPT-5.5**, **Claude**, **Gemini**, **LLaMA**, **WaveNet** and **Stable diffusion** and receive generated text, speech, or images.
 It also offers high-level functions such as semantic search, multi-model evaluation, and chatbot capabilities.

-New in 3.0: a tool-calling loop and schema-matched JSON on every provider, OpenAI-compatible services (OpenRouter, Groq, DeepSeek, Ollama), an MCP server for coding assistants (`npx intellinode mcp`) and TypeScript typings.
+New in 3.0: a tool-calling loop and schema-matched JSON on every provider, a coding agent that fixes a repository until its tests pass, OpenAI-compatible services (OpenRouter, Groq, DeepSeek, Ollama), an MCP server for coding assistants (`npx intellinode mcp`) and TypeScript typings.

 # Access the module
 ## Install